StarfallProjects/tech-writer-toolkit/docs/guides/project-planning.md

 ## Consider before taking on a project

+### Are there any key deadlines?

+#### Example
+"This a new project. v1.0 releases in three months.
+Documentation must be ready then.

+### What are the deliverables?

+#### Example
+"The client needs documentation in both web and PDF formats."
+"The client has feedback from users that they'd really like video tutorials.
+We need to focus on producing these."

 ## Consider after taking on a project

 ### Who do I report to?